tooba-aziz-12/vod-playlist-manager/README.md

 ## - Future Considerations
 As the project evolves, unit tests will continue to play a crucial role in validating new features and preventing regressions.
 Regular review and refinement of unit tests will be conducted to adapt to changes in requirements and maintain optimal code quality.

+# - Documentation Generation
+Upon running the test cases, Spring REST Docs automatically generates snippets containing the documentation for each API endpoint.
+These snippets are stored in the target/generated-snippets directory.
+Command to run all tests: mvn clean verify

+## - Accessibility
+The generated API documentation is easily accessible and can be viewed directly from the project's target/generated-snippets directory.
+Alternatively, it can be integrated into the project's build process to produce HTML or other formats for convenient viewing.

+## - Benefits
+Spring REST Docs enables the creation of living documentation that stays synchronized with the codebase.
+By documenting API endpoints alongside the corresponding unit tests, it ensures that the documentation remains accurate and up-to-date, facilitating better collaboration and understanding among developers and stakeholders.

+## - Usage
+To access the API documentation, navigate to the target/generated-snippets directory and open the relevant snippet files.
+Alternatively, integrate the documentation generation process into the project's build pipeline to produce HTML or other formats for easy distribution and consumption.

+## - Further Customization
+Spring REST Docs offers extensive customization options, allowing developers to tailor the documentation to meet specific project requirements.
+Customizations can include adding additional sections, incorporating custom styling, or integrating with other documentation tools.

 # - Usage
 To use the APIs, simply deploy the Spring Boot application and interact with the provided endpoints.